Posts tagged Floor Plans

 Another big trend is creating and outdoor kitchen that has all the amenities of its indoor counterparts like a grill or cooktop surface, cabinets, countertops, refrigerators and sinks.
 Many of our house plans purchasers are asking for our designers to add an outdoor living space to their floor plans.
 See some of our latest home plans, which include an outdoor living space and read up on the latest deck designs and products in this weekâ€™s issue of Home Ideas.

 This beautiful European country one-story house plan features all of the amenities that your family needs for easy and enjoyable living.
 Two large bedrooms, each with plenty of closet space, share a bath complete with dual sinks and a tub shower.
 The master suite features a raised ceiling, a large walk-in closet, and a great bathroom layout.
 The great room features 10 ft. ceilings and a gas log fireplace which provides a perfect atmosphere for relaxing with family and friends.
-This one-story house plan comes with a bonus room floor plan, adding 347 sq. ft of additional living space to your new home.
+This one-story house plan comes with a bonus room plans, adding 347 sq. ft of additional living space to your new home.